isotopp/isotopp.github.io/_posts/2019-10-05-data-centers-and-energy.md

 Networking, especially the last mile, especially mobile networking, especially 5G, is a power hog.
 The amount of signal processing that goes into 5G and VDSL is amazing.
-If you want low power networking, use fiber.
+If you want low power networking, use fiber, maybe bridge the last 5 meters with Wifi.